 Now, as a result of this, Greenpeace and the parties, the green parties that have been against GMO’s have basically just ignored the scientific evidence, they continue to take all studies that might have been shown to have been false in some way, they promulgate them and they have made haywire out of this.
 They really have done tremendously well in terms of fostering their own image as a green organization.
 And the time has come that we now know that these things are safe.
 The National Academy of Sciences, here in the U.S. just put out a big report showing how safe they were.
-The Royal Society in England two of the most prestigious scientific establishments in the world came up with a question and answer session that’s on their website showing just how safe these things are.
+The Royal Society in England another of the most prestigious scientific establishments in the world came up with a question and answer session that’s on their website showing just how safe these things are.
 The basic method does not lead, necessarily, to bad things.
 And I think this is almost true of every method you ever think of – just take the fabrication line, you know, you can make bad things on a fabrication line, or you can make good things.
-And GMO’s are not inheritly dangerous.
+And GMO’s are not inherently dangerous.
 We could engineer things, perhaps, to make them dangerous, that’s not what we want to do.
 And so, the method itself is safe.
-The method is fine, it works well, we know what we’re doing, and I think the time has come when Greenpeace should just admit they made a mistake, maybe when they first got started they seemed a reasonable thing to worry about, but now we know you don’t have to worry about this anymore.
-And I think they should make a mistake and get on and do all of the wonderful things they do.
+The method is fine, it works well, we know what we’re doing, and I think the time has come when Greenpeace should just admit they made a mistake, maybe when they first got started it seemed a reasonable thing to worry about, but now we know you don’t have to worry about this anymore.
+And I think they should admit they make a mistake and get on and do all of the wonderful things they do.
 They’ve been a fantastic organization.
 I’ve supported them in the past, but, I can’t support them on this one.
-They should just admit we made a mistake and get on with it.
+They should just admit they made a mistake and get on with it.
 So at this point I would like to hand over and see if Randy Schekman would like to say something to add to that…..

 Randy Schekman: Yes, good morning.
 Good morning from California!
 I’m pleased to join this effort.
 I was delighted to sign the petition that Rich started.
 I’ve had some concerns over many years about the opposition to genetic engineering and to the use of genetic engineering for producing or improving agricultural products.